agnesoft/agdb/docs/guide.md

 }
 ```

 Using the `depth_first` algorithm will help in organizing the comments in their natural tree structure in the result.
-Since comments have only a single property (`body`) we can assume it when extracting it to a vector of comments.
+The comments are nodes so `.node()` is the first condition.
+We are starting at the post but we are not interested in selecting that hence the condition `.distance(CountComparison::GreaterThan(1))`.
+Since we are selecting the `body` property we can assume it when extracting it to a vector of comments.

-There is a yet another flaw here however, do you see it?
+There is a another flaw here however, do you see it?
 We currently do not have a way to tell which comment is a top level comment to correctly present the comments to the user other then in a flat list.
 This is another use case for a schema update to satisfy this requirement.

 ## Schema updates

-Possibly the most common problem with any database.
-It contains all the information we want but it does not allow easy combination for us to use it the way we want.
-These issues are not unique to `agdb` or to databases for that matter but are ubiquitous in all software as requirements and our understanding of the problem domain change over time.
+Possibly the most common problem with any database is that it contains the information we want in some form but it does not allow us using it in the way we would like.
+Perhaps we want to join the information together or get it in a different format than in which it is stored.
+Or the information truly is not there and we need to start capturing it.
+These issues are not unique to `agdb` or to databases in general for that matter.
+They are ubiquitous in all software as requirements and our understanding of the problem domains change over time.
+The ability to change is what matters the most.
+Let's see how `agdb` tackles this problem.

-We have already identified two such issues with our database so far:
+In our case we have already identified two such issues with our database so far:

 - ordering posts based on likes
 - determining level of comments

-We can come up with more such as getting the authors of both posts and comments beside their titles and bodies.
-There are certainly more but for now let's focus on the two listed:
+We can perhaps already come up with more such as getting the authors of posts or comments, missing timestamp information etc. There are certainly more but for now let's focus on the two highlighted:

 ### Likes

 Lets start with the likes.
-The query to make use of the `liked` edges would not be terribly difficult but it would certainly be rather expensive, especially as we would be doing it over and over.
-Instead we could simply introduce a property called `likes` and essentially cache that result on the post itself:
+The query to make use of the `liked` edges would not be terribly difficult (counting the `liked` edges from a post or comment) but it certainly does not seem that easy or even fast.
+Especially as we would be doing it over and over.
+Instead we could simply introduce a counter property called `likes` and essentially cache the information on the post itself.
+That would simplify and speed up things a lot:

 ```Rust
 fn add_likes_to_posts(db: &mut Db) -> Result<(), QueryError> {